 Complementing its focus on practical rewilding, the Saksfjed Vildmark initiative is also prioritising people and engagement.
 The rewilding team are working to facilitate learning, research, communication, and the development of best practice to inspire other stakeholders and landowners to rewild for biodiversity and climate, in Denmark and beyond.

-“The horses have really helped in this regard,” says Thor Hjarsen.
+“The ponies have really helped in this regard,” says Thor Hjarsen.
 “There is public access to the site via 15 gates and the animals have attracted growing numbers of visitors.
 In addition, we have organised popular guided walks with local communities, as part of our outreach efforts on the horses and rewilding in general.

 “We have also experienced a lot of interest from scientists and students, with a large number of survey plots and transects set up for monitoring biodiversity.
 This reflects the Hempel Foundation’s ambition to promote rewilding best practice and support the scaling up of rewilding.”